-- 6.9 The rail network is centered around the North Kent line, which serves Rainham, Gillingham, Chatham, Rochester and Strood.
-This provides services to the main London terminals of Victoria, Charing Cross, Waterloo, Cannon Street and London Bridge.
-There is also a secondary rail line through the Medway Valley serving Cuxton and Halling and through to Maidstone West. - 6.10 Channel Tunnel Rail Link (CTRL) domestic services.
-In 2009 it is expected that high speed domestic rail services will travel from Kent to St Pancras using the CTRL.
-Services are proposed from Ebbsfleet, Ashford, Medway, Canterbury, Thanet, Folkestone and Dover. - 6.11 Gillingham, Chatham, Strood and Rochester stations feature in the National Stations Improvement Programme.
+- 6.9 The rail network is centreed around the North Kent line, which serves Rainham, Gillingham, Chatham, Rochester and Strood.
+This provides services to the main London terminals of Victoria, Charing Cross, Waterloo, Cannon Street, London Bridge and now London St Pancras.
+There is also a secondary rail line through the Medway Valley serving Cuxton and Halling and through to Maidstone West.
+Its northern terminus is at Strood. - 6.10 The Channel Tunnel Rail Link (CTRL) domestic services has completed a high speed domestic rail service that travels from Kent to St Pancras using the CTRL.
+Services run from Ebbsfleet, Ashford, Medway, Canterbury, Thanet, Folkestone and Dover. - 6.11 Gillingham, Chatham, Strood and Rochester stations feature in the National Stations Improvement Programme.
 Medway Council is continuing to work with Network Rail on developing specific projects as part of the programme.
 Strood and Rochester stations are not fit for purpose and studies are being undertaken to make recommendations as to how they are improved.
-Gillingham station will see some enhancements to the station building, the forecourt and access.
+Gillingham station has seen recent enhancements to the station building, the forecourt and access.